kimruddock/pawelgrzybek.github.io/_drafts/2017-08-31-top-picks-2017-august.md

 Do you hate Comic Sans?
 Of course you do.
 Do you have a strong opinion about it or just follow the crowd?
 Thomas Payne shares his perspective and gives a tons of interesting insights and facts about the most disliked typeface ever designed.
 I found extremely interesting the words of Comic Sans author…

 > Vincent Connare, designer of Comic Sans, said, “if you love Comic Sans, you don’t know anything about typography.
-But if you hate Comic Sans, then you don’t know anything about typography either…and you should get another hobby”.
+But if you hate Comic Sans, then you don’t know anything about typography either… and you should get another hobby”.

 - - -